Azure/template-analyzer/docs/authoring-json-rules.md

 ```

 ### Guidelines for rule metadata
-- The `id` should look like `TA-NNNNNN`, with `NNNNNN` being the next unused number according to the [rule IDs already defined](https://github.com/Azure/template-analyzer/blob/main/docs/built-in-bpa-rules.md).
+- The `id` should look like `TA-NNNNNN`, with `NNNNNN` being the next unused number according to the [rule ids already defined](https://github.com/Azure/template-analyzer/blob/main/docs/built-in-bpa-rules.md).
 - The `recommendation` should provide clear but concise guidance on how to modify a template if the rule fails.
 If some details are somewhat complex, or the rule takes a bit more to understand, add those details to a guide accessible at the URI in `helpUri`.
 - The `helpUri` is optional, but it is good practice to include.
 For built-in rules, this will point to a guide in the GitHub repository.